 Voting Counts was set up in 2014 by Rachael, who was studying for her A-levels, when she found that many of her friends did not intend to vote because they didn’t feel informed enough about politics.

-So I wanted to create somewhere my friends could actually go and compare the parties in an unbiased way rather than hearing an often one-sided opinion from friends, family and the media.
+So I wanted to create somewhere my friends could actually go and learn about the importance of voting, as well as compare the parties in an unbiased way rather than hearing an often one-sided opinion from friends, family and the media.
 It’s important for young people to make their own informed decisions”

 Voting Counts now has contributors from across the political spectrum, who all have the same aim of encouraging political engagement, while maintaining political neutrality to empower young adults to make their own informed decisions.

 If you have any questions about Voting Counts, or if you would like to help out with the organisation please email us.
 We are also happy to respond to any media enquiries you may have.

 If you’d like to get involved in Voting Counts, we’d love to hear from you.
 Just drop us an email!

 Here at Voting Counts we are committed to spreading the message about the importance of voting and political engagement, to do this we’re always looking to work with groups and organisations of all shapes and sizes.

 Please note, as a voluntary organisation with no funding (other than a handful of small donations) we have extremely tight budgets, so we do kindly ask for a financial contribution to cover costs.
 However, we don’t want this to limit our outreach, so get in touch if you have any queries!

 If you’re interested in any of the below, speak to Rachael at firstname.lastname@example.org

 We’re very keen to support Youth Groups, Sixth Forms, and Colleges (or other organisations helping 16-18 year olds) get their members and students registered to vote and learn about the importance of voting and political engagement.
 We can put together poster and leaflet packages to suit the size of your group.